Understanding Thalassemia Symptoms: A Path to Better Health

 What is Thalassemia?

 Thalassemia is a genetic blood disease.
 It affects the ability of your body to generate hemoglobin.
 Hemoglobin is a protein found in your red blood cells.
 Hemoglobin is essential, as it helps your red blood cells to carry oxygen to various parts of your body.
 This helps nourish the different cells.
 The condition of having less red blood cells is known as anemia.
 Thalassemia is more common in certain parts of the world, like Southeast Asia, South Asia, the Middle East, Africa, and around the Mediterranean Sea.
-Many people, around 300 million worldwide, carry a trait of thalassemia.
+Many people, around 300 million worldwide, carry the trait of thalassemia.
 This means they might pass the condition on to their children.

 Types of Thalassemia